What is a Medallion Signature Guarantee? Where Can You Get One?

 Finally, an institution does reserve the right to not provide a signature guarantee if your documentation or forms are insufficient to determine your identity.

-So, it’s important to know the documents that you'll need to obtain the Medallion Signature Guarantee before trying to get one.
+It’s important to know the documents that you'll need to obtain the Medallion Signature Guarantee before trying to get one.

 What Information is Needed?